osamaishtiaq/movies-search/backend/movies-api/README.md

 * Install latest nodejs
 * Install Nestjs cli
 * For environment, create a new .env file in the project root.
 Copy sample.env file's content and in it.
 Finally, insert required credentials i.e. Youtube api key and you are good to go!
+* Run project an go to http://localhost:4545/api/docs/ to check out all the apis
+* Or import the postman collection and environment in the docs folder to postman and test api from there.

 ## Installation